jpmorganchase/salt-ds/.changeset/spicy-tigers-hang.md

 "@salt-ds/core": minor
 ---

-- changed arrow alignment in `accordion` to the right.
-- added `arrowAlignment` to `accordion` to allow left alignment.
+- added `arrowAlignment` to `accordion` to allow right alignment.
+- removed arrow animation in accordion
+- changed direction of accordion's arrow to be consistent with salt's expandable components.
+  - `expanded` from down to up
+  - collapsed from right to down